azaviyalov/null3/README.md

 - `HOST` is used to set the backend server host.
 Default is `localhost:8080`.
 - `ENABLE_CORS` is used to enable CORS.
 Default is `false`.
 - `FRONTEND_URL` is used to set the URL of the frontend application (needed for CORS).
 Default is `http://localhost:4200`.
 Not applicable if `ENABLE_CORS` is set to `false`.
+- `PRODUCTION` is used to set the application to production mode.
+Default is `false`.
 - `JWT_SECRET` is used to sign JWT tokens.
 Default is generated randomly.
-Set this in production environments.
+Required if `PRODUCTION` is set to `true`.
 - `JWT_EXPIRATION` is used to set the JWT token expiration time in seconds.
 Default is `24h`.
 Must be a positive duration.
 - `SECURE_COOKIES` is used to enable secure cookies.
 Default is `false`.
 Set to `true` in production environments to ensure cookies are only sent over HTTPS.
 - `DATABASE_URL` is used to configure the SQLite database.
 Default is `file:null3.db?_fk=1`.